Reconstruction era: Military districts

-20,000 U.S. troops were deployed to enforce the act.
+To enforce the act, 20,000 U.S. troops were deployed.

 The five border states that had not joined the Confederacy were not subject to military Reconstruction.
 West Virginia, which had seceded from Virginia in 1863, and Tennessee, which had already been re-admitted in 1866, were not included in the military districts.
 Federal troops, however, were kept in West Virginia through 1868 in order to control civil unrest in several areas throughout the state.
 Federal troops were removed from Kentucky and Missouri in 1866.

-The 10 Southern state governments were re-constituted under the direct control of the United States Army.
+The 10 state governments were re-constituted under the direct control of the United States Army.
 One major purpose was to recognize and protect the right of African Americans to vote.
 There was little to no combat, but rather a state of martial law in which the military closely supervised local government, supervised elections, and tried to protect office holders and freedmen from violence.
 Blacks were enrolled as voters; former Confederate leaders were excluded for a limited period.
 No one state was entirely representative.
 Randolph Campbell describes what happened in Texas:

 The first critical step ... was the registration of voters according to guidelines established by Congress and interpreted by Generals Sheridan and Charles Griffin.
-The Reconstruction Acts called for registering all adult males, white and black, except those who had ever sworn an oath to uphold the Constitution of the United States and then engaged in rebellion....
+The Reconstruction Acts called for registering all adult males, white and black, except those who had ever sworn an oath to uphold the Constitution of the United States and then engaged in rebellion ....
 Sheridan interpreted these restrictions stringently, barring from registration not only all pre-1861 officials of state and local governments who had supported the Confederacy but also all city officeholders and even minor functionaries such as sextons of cemeteries.
 In May Griffin ... appointed a three-man board of registrars for each county, making his choices on the advice of known scalawags and local Freedmen's Bureau agents.
-In every county where practicable a freedman served as one of the three registrars....
+In every county where practicable a freedman served as one of the three registrars ....
 Final registration amounted to approximately 59,633 whites and 49,479 blacks.
 It is impossible to say how many whites were rejected or refused to register (estimates vary from 7,500 to 12,000), but blacks, who constituted only about 30 percent of the state's population, were significantly over-represented at 45 percent of all voters.